DucduyDev/DucduyDev/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Nguyen Hoang Duc Duy
 ============================================================================================================================================

-I want to be a full-stack developer 🚀
+I want to be a professional full-stack developer 🚀
 --------------------------------------

 * 🌍  I'm based in Ho Chi Minh, Vietnam
 * ✉️  You can contact me at [nguyenhoangducduy1610@gmail.com](mailto:nguyenhoangducduy1610@gmail.com)
-* 🧠  I'm learning Node.js and related back-end things
+* 🧠  I'm learning Node.js and related back-end things to become a full-stack developer

 ### Skills